 The MIG gun must also be correct in polarity.
 Drop open the cover on the left side of the MIG to access the wire spool and feeder.
 Just above the feeder, the are two terminal lugs.
-The lower is positive, and the upper is negative.
+The upper is Positive, and the lower is negative.
 If there are no positive (+) or negative (-) symbols, there may also be a label that says "Gas MIG" and "Gasless" or something similar.
-Regardless, the lower terminal is positive and the upper terminal is negative.
-For MIG, the wire feeder cable should be connected to the lower positive (+) terminal via the provided screw.
+Regardless, the top terminal is positive and the bottom terminal is negative.
+For MIG, the wire feeder cable should be connected to the top, positive (+) terminal with via the provided screw.
 See below.

 Even though similar in concept, MIG/MAG (GMAW) and Gas-less Flux-Cored (FCAW) welding require a polarity change when transitioning between the two.
 The unit will remind you with an on-screen prompt to change polarity when you change between the processes, but this is an often over-looked issue, even when reminded by the machine.
 Failure to change polarity will result in erratic operation, bird's nesting of the wire, poor fusion and excess spatter.
 Use illustrations below as a guide.
-Do not confuse Gasless Flux-Cored (FCAW) operation with a different welding process known as Flux-Cored with Shielding Gas (FCAW-G).
-Flux-Cored with Shielding Gas (also known commonly as dual-shielded welding) welds with the same positive (+) polarity as solid wire MIG (GMAW).

-When welding most all gasless flux-cored wires, polarity will be negative.
+When welding most all flux-cored wires, polarity will be negative.
 There are a small number of exceptions.
 However, if the manufacturer doesn't state the polarity, assume it is negative.
 Drop open the cover on the left side of the MIG to access the wire spool and feeder.
 Just above the feeder, the are two terminal lugs.
-The lower terminal is positive, and the upper is negative.
+The upper is Positive, and the lower is negative.
 If there are no positive (+) or negative (-) symbols, there may also be a label that says "Gas MIG" and "Gasless" or something similar.
-Connect the wire feeder cable to the upper terminal lug via the provided screw.
+Connect the wire feeder cable to the bottom terminal lug via the provided screw.